elabftw/elabftw/SECURITY.md

 ### Using single sign-on?
 Turn off local user (password) registration and login

-If eLabFTW is set up to use some external source of identity information (such as SAML auth or external auth), you can turn off the ability to log in- or register using local accounts.
+If eLabFTW is set up to use some external source of identity information (such as SAML auth or external auth), you can turn off the ability to log in or register using local accounts.
 This can be re-enabled by an administrator with direct database access, in case the IDP setup fails.

 ### Turn on optional features only if required

 There are multiple optional features in eLabFTW.
-In a conservative setup, do consider not turning them on (eg to not allowing link-sharing).
+In a conservative setup, do consider keeping them disabled (_e.g._ prevent link-sharing unless you have investigated the ramifications of allowing it).

 ### Segment at the system level, not just teams